Alpha18-coder/amazon-clone-2/README.md

 #### Description

-This is a new version of Amazon with nice design and features, soon i'll make more.
+This is a new version of Amazon with nice design and features, soon i'll upgrade it.

 ##### Set of Tools